eb17/mypointnetworkflow/README.md

 # mypointnetworkflow
-In this repository the developed code will be published after the Phd thesis is published.
+In this repository the developed code will be published after the PhD thesis is published.
+You find a beta version here